christophersanborn/ledger-app-bitshares/SimpleGUIWallet/README.md

 ### Account Keys:

 The purpose of _SimpleGUIWallet_ is to store your account's private keys only on the Ledger Nano;  _SimpleGUIWallet_ does NOT store or generate keys.
 However, it will let you browse the public keys stored on your Nano, and select which one will be used to sign transactions.
 These are identified by their "SLIP-48 path".
-SLIP-48 is described in detail [here](https://github.com/satoshilabs/slips/blob/master/slip-0048.md), and is similiar in concept to Bitcoin's BIP-44.
+SLIP-48 is described in detail [here](https://github.com/satoshilabs/slips/blob/master/slip-0048.md), and is similar in concept to Bitcoin's BIP-44.

 To browse public keys, go to the "Public Keys" tab.
 Three lists appear covering the three "account roles" that define BitShares authorities.
 The lists initialize by displaying only the derivation paths.
 If you wish to see the actual keys, connect your Nano and click "Query Addresses".
 This will retrieve each key from the device.
 Selecting one from the list boxes will print the key in the PubKey box at the top of the window.
 Here, you can copy-and-paste it elsewhere (e.g. when assigning those keys as authorities on the account).